Why firmware updates matter

 Update manually via SD card

-Insert your SD card into your computer.
+Insert your SD card into your computer using an SD card reader.

 Troubleshooting firmware update issues